Conmandouglas/booknotesthree/notes.md

 [y] Add correct delete functionality and if null don't show

 Fri, Jan 3
-[] Make sure everything *functions* as intended
+[y] Make sure everything *functions* as intended
-[] Make sure working version is pushed to github
+[y] Make sure working version is pushed to github
-[] Reformat file structure to be more organized (**WILL NOT BE AN EASY TASK**) [] Comment code and understand all code present
+[] Reformat file structure to be more organized (**WILL NOT BE AN EASY TASK**) [] Instead of index.js, have a frontend.js and backend.js [] Make sure it is working before continue
-- will not finish today, finish by January 4 coffee shop.
+  [] Split each js file further by adding a frontendroutesjs and backendroutes.js [] Make sure it is working before continue
+  [] Move javascript in EJS files into individual javascript files [] Make sure everything is organized and one code type is in each file [] Comment code and understand all code present

 KEEP THIS NOTE OPEN AFTER PROJECT: